discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 ## Algorithm idea

-The first intuition to have is that having a small perimeter is the same as having a large number of edges on the induced graph.
+The first intuition to have is that having a small perimeter is the same as having a large number of edges in the induced graph.
 (Andrea says it's easy to prove.)
 Then one can naturally try to make the robots move in a greedy manner to a position that maximizes the number of edges locally.

 ![](assets/compression-5.png){: .center-image width="70%"}
+<p align="center"><small><i>
+On this picture, the robot with the dot has several adjacent positions with diverse "quality": the blue position has the same number of edges as the current position (1 edge), the orange position is even worse (0 edge), and the green one is better (2 edges).
+</i></small></p>

 Now, the authors use a kind of randomized version of this that can sometimes move to a position with a lower degree.
 One reason for this is to avoid local